Tutorial: Reading Across Texts

 - I’ve attached the Project Gutenberg version of our text.
 Let’s start by pre-processing it for analysis.

-- Can you generate a bag of words for our next steps?
+- Can you generate a bag of words?

 - Using the bag of words and the cleaned text, could you make some determinations about the genre of this work and the themes?